microsoft/nn-Meter/docs/builder/customize_predictor.md

-# Customize Latency Predictor for Users' Device
+# Use Customized Predictor for Latency Prediction

 nn-Meter support customized predictor for latency prediction.
 To utilize customized predictor, users should provide several kernel latency predictors and a fusion rule json file.
 Users could use [nn-Meter builder](../builder/overview.md) to build their own latency predictors.